peetdenny/bestboyelectric.github.io/README.md

 I wrote a short (3 min read) article on [Medium](https://medium.com/@PeetDenny/automated-provisioning-of-jenkins-on-google-cloud-c297b2e0be2) if you want to know more

+## Other features
+* The cloud server will now generate an ssh keypair for Jenkins to use (typically to connect to your source repository).
+The public key is copied into the project root directory of your local machine so that you can install it on github as a deploy key.

 Got any questions?
 Give me a ping!